 After researching it and learning more about its history.
 How unbelievably rare it was to find growing in any parts of the world other than on Norfolk Island.
 How important it was for the people on this island (trading these plants is one of the main sources of income for them).
 Similar to the Kentia Palm, which is grown and traded in a similar way (on a very nearby island, actually!).

-Ecologically it's one of the most important houseplants.
+Ecologically it's an important houseplant.
 These plants form part of a rich and against the odds history.
-How fantastic is that to have it sharing my living space.
+How fantastic is that to have sharing your living space?